js13kGames/rainbow-stampede/README.md

-Rainbow Rush
+Rainbow Stampede

-Rainbow Rush is a fast, single-file browser action game about building an evolving unicorn herd, firing enormous rainbows, and surviving the Nightmare King's army.
+Rainbow Stampede is a fast, single-file browser action game about building an evolving unicorn herd, firing enormous rainbows, and surviving the Nightmare King's army.

 Choose a difficulty, guide the herd between lanes, collect gates and power-ups, dodge hazards with magical backflips, and defeat the Nightmare King every ten waves.